vPeteWalker/midway/failure/failure.rst

 Power Supply Failure
 ====================

-*In this section, we will be simulating a power failure by removing power from one of the power supplies on the cluster, and observe the behavior of the cluster.*
+In this section, we will be simulating a power failure by removing power from one of the power supplies on the cluster, and observe the behavior of the cluster.

 .. note::

    This applies to a physical POC only.

+There are two example scenarios you can run to demonstrate the cluster resiliency during this event:

+   - BASIC: Create two VMs, one on the host that is running the CVM you are shutting down, one on a host that will remain untouched.
+Begin a continuous ping between these VMs prior to issuing the shutdown command via SSH, and observe that there are no lost pings or X-Ray VM interruption post-CVM shutdown.

+   - RECOMMENDED: Use X-ray to run OLTP or VDI workload.

+#.
+Identify the physical power supply on the node you wish to remove as a part of this test.
+This can also be performed remotely if the customer has network capacity for their Power Distribution Unit (PDU).

+#.
+Disconnect or otherwise shut power to one power supply.

+#.
+Observe that no interruption has occurred.
+If SMTP was configured on this cluster, a support ticket may be generated for a power supply failure.

+#.
+Reconnect the previously removed power supply cable to the cluster.